kiranbayram/albert/README.md

 - **Example:** ```./setup "ConMon"```

 ### Github access token
-- You need to set environment variable ACCESS_TOKEN to a Github access token or store it in ~/.github_token
+- You need to create and store a Github access token in ~/.github_token
 - Go to https://github.com/settings/tokens to create one.

 ## Operations